-- Before engagement, an employee must be notified by the employer or by the employer's representative whether the duration of their employment is expected to exceed one month and, if they are hired as a casual employee, they must be advised accordingly. - An employee is deemed to be a casual employee if: - o the expected duration of the employment is less than one month; or - if the employee was not notified by the employer (as required above) and the employee is dismissed through no fault of their own within one month of commencing employment. - The employment of a casual employee may be terminated by the giving or receiving of one hour's notice.
+- Before engagement, an employee must be notified by the employer or by the employer's representative whether the duration of their employment is expected to exceed one month and, if they are hired as a casual employee, they must be advised accordingly. - An employee is deemed to be a casual employee if: - o the expected duration of the employment is less than one month; or - o if the employee was not notified by the employer (as required above) and the employee is dismissed through no fault of their own within one month of commencing employment.